An experimental food forest project in a Mediterranean climate

 Finally, when the hedges will more or less completely surround the 5 forest gardens (~ years 5-10), it will become natural to invite some visitors or hikers to spend a night in the hut.
 This will require, however, that effective systems for fire protection, kitchen, and toilets be in place, and to have built the cabins.
 Not to mention the legal issues to be resolved in time!

 I imagine being able to build one micro-house per year, starting in years 4 or 5, after I have achieved financial viability by focusing on one source of income.
 Starting too early to diversify my activities would risk losing focus and burning out, as I have experienced in different situations in the past.
 I will be able to re-use my skills in building mini-wooden structures and in building bamboo structures harvested from the forest garden.
 And I would also like to experiment with living plant architecture, inspired by architect Luc Schuiten.
+For instance, I shared a few design ideas to grow living walls to shape landscapes.
 Hosting for nights in cabins only during the warm season also allows me to greatly simplify the project: cabins with little thermal insulation and no heating system are sufficient, as well as outdoor sanitary facilities and a kitchen.

 A particular aspect that I like in the idea of welcoming people is the possibility of proposing dry toilets to collect the stools of the visitors and hikers passing by.
 This would boost soil aggradation by providing me with a rich resource directly “deposited” on the micro-farm.
 Visitors could come to harvest berries, they could help themselves in the food forest during a night in the hut, but they would then leave their large or small contributions to the forest as a thank you, thus closing the nutrient cycles in a simple and elegant way, as it should always have been!